goldin2008/Note/interview_bq_ans.md

 This response demonstrates your ability to handle disagreements professionally, use data to support your arguments, and work towards a solution that benefits the project and team.
 It aligns with the values of open communication, respect, and a focus on delivering the best possible outcomes, all of which are important in an AWS Applied Scientist role.

-### Question 9: "Describe a time when you had a tight deadline.
+### ???
+Question 9: "Describe a time when you had a tight deadline.
 How did you handle it?"
-When describing a time where you faced a tight deadline, it’s essential to demonstrate your ability to prioritize tasks, stay calm under pressure, and deliver high-quality results despite time constraints.
+`Change it to the situation I join the team late and the previous team members delayed the projct long time Focus on core functionality and deliver results first and then enhance the product gradually` When describing a time where you faced a tight deadline, it’s essential to demonstrate your ability to prioritize tasks, stay calm under pressure, and deliver high-quality results despite time constraints.
 For an AWS Applied Scientist L6 role, focus on how you efficiently managed your workload, made data-driven decisions, and leveraged teamwork or technology to meet the deadline while maintaining the standards expected at AWS.
 1. Situation:
 Start by setting the context for the situation.
 Describe the project and why the deadline was tight, and emphasize the importance of the task.